Early Germanic culture: Marriageable age

 The age at first marriage among ancient Germanic tribes, according to Tacitus, was late for women compared to Roman women:

-The young men are slow to mate, and reach manhood with unimpaired vigour.
+"The young men are slow to mate, and reach manhood with unimpaired vigour.
 Nor are the virgins hurried into marriage.
-Being as old and as tall as the men, they are equal to their mates in age and strength, and the children inherit the robustness of their parents.
+Being as old and as tall as the men, they are equal to their mates in age and strength, and the children inherit the robustness of their parents."
 Where Aristotle had set the prime of life at 37 years for men and 18 for women, the Visigothic Code of law in the 7th century placed the prime of life at twenty years for both men and women, after which both presumably married.
 Thus it can be presumed that ancient Germanic brides were on average about twenty and were roughly the same age as their husbands.
 Anglo-Saxon women, like those of other Germanic tribes, are marked as women from the age of twelve onward, based on archaeological finds, implying that the age of marriage coincided with puberty.

 Monogamy vs. polygamy

-Based on the writings of Tacitus, most of the Germanic men were content with one wife, which indicates a general trend towards monogamy.
-Tacitus notes that the Germanic tribes were strictly monogameous, and that adultery was severely punished:
+Tacitus notes that the Germanic tribes were strictly monogamous, and that adultery was severely punished:

 Considering the great size of the population, adultery is very rare.
 The penalty for it is instant and left to the husband.
 He cuts off her hair, strips her naked in the presence of kinsmen, and flogs her all through the village.
 They have no mercy on a woman who prostitutes her chastity.
 Neither beauty, nor youth, nor wealth can find her another husband.
 In fact, no one there laughs about vice, nor is seducing and being seduced called "modern"...
 To limit the number of their children or to kill one of the later-born is regarded as a crime.
-For those higher within their social hierarchy however, polygamy was sometimes solicited on account of their rank.
+For those higher within their social hierarchy however, polygamy was sometimes practiced for tribal alliances.